ryanrhymes/panns/README.md

 ![Downloads](https://pypip.in/d/panns/badge.png "Downloads") . ![License](https://pypip.in/license/gensim/badge.png "License")

-If you do not have patience to read, you can either directly jump to the "Quick Start" section below for example code, or go to the [How-To](https://github.com/ryanrhymes/panns/wiki/How-To) page.
+> If you do not have patience to read, you can either directly jump to the "Quick Start" section below for example code, or go to the [How-To](https://github.com/ryanrhymes/panns/wiki/How-To) page in panns wiki.